jhpyle/docassemble/_docs/docker.md

 To run **docassemble** in a [multi-server arrangement] using [Docker], you need to:

-1. Start a single machine that will provide the SQL server;
+1. Start a container that will provide the SQL server;
+2. Start a container that will provide the log server;
-2. Start one or more other machines that will handle the **docassemble** application.
+3. Start one or more other machines that will handle the **docassemble** application and web server.

 To start the SQL server, do: